claudiomattera/typst-modern-cv/src/timeline.typ

 /// Draw a publication with a timeline
 ///
+/// If date is `none`, it does not draw a timeline.
+///
 /// - date (datetime): The date of the publication.
 /// - label_date (str): The label for the timeline (optional).
 /// - title (str): The title of the publication.